guming/browserOnly/README.md

 ## 🛫 Roadmap

-Please refer to [ROADMAP.md](ROADMAP.md) for an up to date list of features we're aiming to add to BrowserBee.
+Please refer to [ROADMAP.md](ROADMAP.md) for an up to date list of features we're aiming to add to BrowserOnly.

 - Support for saving and replaying sessions (macros)
 - Ability to memorize key information as needed (in your local Chrome instance using [IndexedDB](https://developer.chrome.com/docs/devtools/storage/indexeddb))
 - Scheduled task execution (e.g. check news and social media every morning)

-If you're interested in contributing to build any of these features or to improve BrowserBee in any way, please head over to [CONTRIBUTING.md](CONTRIBUTING.md).
+If you're interested in contributing to build any of these features or to improve BrowserOnly in any way, please head over to [CONTRIBUTING.md](CONTRIBUTING.md).
 For information about our testing infrastructure and CI/CD pipeline, see [.github/WORKFLOWS.md](.github/WORKFLOWS.md).

 ## ▶️ Installation

-You have three options to install BrowserBee:
+You have three options to install BrowserOnly:

 ### Option 1: Download the latest release (Recommended)

-1. Download the latest release from [GitHub Releases](https://github.com/parsaghaffari/browserbee/releases/tag/v0.2.0-beta)
+1. Download the latest release from [GitHub Releases](https://github.com/parsaghaffari/BrowserOnly/releases/tag/v0.2.0-beta)
 2. Unzip the downloaded file
 3. Load the extension in Chrome:
    - Go to `chrome://extensions/`